Matteoa484/get_clean_data_project/README.md

 # get_clean_data_project
 ## Coursera Getting &amp; Cleaning Data - week 4 assignment

-This README is part of the final assignment of the "Getting and Cleaning Data" course by Johns Hopkins University on Coursera.
+This README is part of the final assignment of the "Getting and Cleaning Data" course by Johns Hopkins University on Coursera ([link](https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project)).
 The goal of the project is 1) to write a script that clean and merge different data sets and which 2) creates a new tidy data set after computing some transformations, and 3) write a Code Book that describes the variables, the data and any transformation performed.

 Most of the work in the script is done with packages from the core *"tidyverse"*, in particular: